 Whilst tarot reading and the art of divination may be frowned upon and considered as some sort of satanic, witchery, hoo-doo, I personally use tarot reading as a mindful approach to self-reflection.
 I am a huge fan of art and often find myself just flicking through tarot decks enjoying and appreciating the art as it is exactly that – an art form!
 The Shadowland Tarot deck is especially engaging as an art form, Monica’s work is stunning!

 Pricing & Purchasing Information

-The Shadowland Tarot set is available to purchase online from Amazon.
-The Shadowland Tarot set currently (as of June 2020) retails from £37.95, a price which I feel reflects the high-quality of this product.
+The Shadowland Tarot set is available to purchase (as of June 2020) for only £37.95 online from Amazon or can be purchased via Gazelle Book Services for £49.19, a price which I feel reflects the high-quality of this product.

 The Shadowland Tarot has to be one of the most stylish and spookily stunning tarot decks that I have ever come across.
 With its gorgeous gold guilding and beautiful imagery, the Shadowland Tarot deck is an absolute pleasure to read and to work with.

 I would more than recommend adding the Shadowland Tarot to any readers collection, it is quite simply a must-have!

 For further information upon the Shadowland Tarot or Monica Bodirsky’s divination and decks visit https://www.monicabodirsky.com

 Disclosure: I was sent the above product for the purpose of this post however all opinions are my own.